BookGen/BookGen/CONFIGURING.md

 + `author`: The author of the work
 + `description`: A description or brief summary of the work
++ `dir`: The writing direction (for HTML)
 + `download`: A URL from which the work can be downloaded
-+ `draft`: A short string identifying the current draft of the work
++ `draft`: A short string identifying the current draft of the work; this will be automatically set on a per-chapter basis if the `DRAFTS` override is set
 + `final`: If not false(y), this is a final draft for publication; otherwise, this is a working draft
 + `homepage`: The homepage for the work
++ `keywords`: A list of keywords for the work
-+ `lang`: An IETF language tag providing the language of the work
++ `lang`: An IETF language tag providing the language of the work (for HTML)
++ `noun`: A noun ("chapter", "appendix", etc) for referring to the current division; this will be automatically set if left unspecified
 + `profile`: The homepage of the work's author
 + `publisher`: The publisher of the work
 + `repository`: The source repository for the work